Joako360/osm2city/doc/manual/using.rst

 Adjusting Visibility of Scenery Objects
 =======================================

 The ``osm2city`` related programs and especially ``buildings.py`` are using heuristics and parameters to determine at what level of detail (LOD) scenery objects should be visible.
-This is done by adding the objects to one of the three FlightGear LOD schemes: "rough" and "detailed".
+This is done by adding the objects to one of the three FlightGear LOD schemes: "rough" or "detailed" ("bare" is not used).

 For ``buildings.py`` before creating a scenery you can influence into which of the two LOD ranges the objects are placed by using the following :ref:`Parameters <chapter-parameters-lod-label>`: